bfarnam/infineon/README.md

 The original libraries are comprised of 33 files which take approximately 100KB of space before compile.
 After dumping most of the wrappers and getting to the root of the function calls I ended up with 8 files which take approximately 22KB of space.

 ### Implementation
 For simple switch activation, you can ommit the library and just call the pins directly.
-However, if you want to accurately read the current sense and used advanced features such as diagnostics, you will need eithier this library or the official libraries.
+However, if you want to accurately read the current sense and used advanced features such as diagnostics, you will need either this library or the official libraries.
 Most importantly, there is an exponential filter which is utilized to get the calibrated amperage return.

-The main method of implemenation is as follows:
+The main method of implementation is as follows:
 ```
 #include "infineon.hpp"
 using namespace infineon;